TruFoox/Instagram-Meme-Bot/README.md

 ## About The Project

 This is a simple, lightweight, yet powerful meme-posting bot for instagram, with LOADS of features, and more to come!
-This bot works by grabbing memes off of various configurable subreddits using the D3vd's "Meme API".
+This bot works by grabbing memes off of various configurable subreddits using the D3vd's [Meme API](https://github.com/D3vd/Meme_Api).

 Current features:
 * NSFW filter